waywardmonkeys/optimizing-sw-occlusion-culling/source/care-and-feeding-of-worker-threads-part-1.rst

 There's two questions you might have if you've been following this series closely so far.
 The first concerns a very visible difference between the depth and test rasterizers that you might have noticed if you ran the code.
-It's also visible in the data in `"Depth buffers done quick, part 1"`_, though I didn't talk about it at the time.
+It's also visible in the data in :doc:`depth-buffers-done-quick-part-1`, though I didn't talk about it at the time.
 I'm talking, of course, about the large standard deviation we get for the execution time of the occlusion tests.
 Here's a set of measurements for the code right after bringing the test rasterizer up to date: